gitluin/sara/README.md

  * sarasock function call limitations are not made explicit, specifically MAXBUFF.
    * Throw error message to socket/stdout when receiving a large message?
  * cursor in a window, move focus to other monitor using keyboard, click in same window, focus not drawn
- * Windows flicker in their unmanaged dimensions before being managed (i.e. tiled).
  * Reinitializing monitors should update focus to a client.
  * After using physlock + betterlockscreen, clients are not told to redraw.
- * Too many clients in the stack causes a gap at the bottom of the screen/weird overlap.
-I am bad at math.

 To Do
 ----
  * Fix bugs.
- * Partial standards compliance so `rofi -m -4` works.
+ * Partial standards compliance so things like `rofi -m -4` works.
  * Don't output layout symbols, output layout name.
  * Convert to XCB, probably.
  * Quality documentation for getting started and customizing.
  * Any way to separate pointer behavior management?
  * My own art.
+ * gaps because I'm cool

 Tiling WM Probs
 ----